Cosmo517/maze_generator/README.md

 I still want to implement many things, such as multiple different algorthms to generate the maze, along with solving it.

+This was made for Windows and will (almost certainly) only run on windows.

 Controls:
 - w - moves upward
 - a - move left